srosd/Ultimate-duel/README.md

 ## Selection Page
 Use left and right arrows to select the theme you want to play on.

+## Controls

+Player 1.
+Use A, S, D and W keys to move on the field.
+Use B key to shoot.
+Player 2.
+Use arrows to move on the field.
+Use . (dot) to shoot.

 ## Sound
 You can turn the music on and off at the bottom of the game section.